 Stay up late and be captivated by Iceland's otherworldly illuminations!

-You could blame it on those long winter nights or perhaps the endless summer days, maybe it has something to do with the exceptional quality of the locally produced beer and Icelandic schnapps; but whatever the reason behind Reykjavík’s legendary nightlife or "jammith" as the locals refer to it, it’s certainly gaining a reputation for being one of the hottest places to party in the world today!
+You could blame it on those long winter nights—or perhaps the endless summer days.
+Maybe it has something to do with the exceptional quality of the locally produced beer and Icelandic schnapps; whatever the reasons behind it, Reykjavík’s legendary nightlife, or "jammith" as the locals say, is certainly gaining a reputation for being one of the hottest places to party in the world today!

 Compiled below is a list of local bars, pubs, and clubs.

 Kringlukráin started in 1989 as a genuine pub, but gradually it has developed into an 'a la carte' restaurant.

 Early until late, Slippbarinn is where you can experience Reykjavík like a local while enjoying exciting events such as live jazz, dj‘s and refreshing pop-up shows.

 Ölstofan is one of those rare neighborhood atmosphere pubs located in the center of Reykjavík.
 It first opened its door in 2002 and has been a landmark in the Icelandic social scene ever since.

 Vegamót (Crossroads) is a trendy two floor bistro-bar, located in the heart of the city on Vegamótastígur.